boldflight/BibleConverter/test_EPUB/output/ex.md

 ### Offering the Oil

 [20] “You are to command the Israelites that they bring to you pure oil of pressed olives for the light, so that the lamps will burn regularly.
-[21] In the tent of meeting outside the curtain that is before the testimony, Aaron and his sons are to arrange it from evening to morning before the Lord.This is to be a lasting ordinance among the Israelites for generations to come.
+[21] In the tent of meeting outside the curtain that is before the testimony, Aaron and his sons are to arrange it from evening to morning before the **Lord.**This is to be a lasting ordinance among the Israelites for generations to come.

 ## Chapter 28